Hi, I’m Roshni.

 I'm a graphic designer from Chennai, India, currently based in New York.
 I hold an MFA in Communications Design from Pratt Institute, where I also worked with the Office of International Affairs.
 Prior to that, I contributed to Ashvita’s, a cultural space in Chennai.

-My work is grounded in a deep interest in materiality, texture, and the tactility of handmade objects and analog processes.
-These physical qualities often inform and shape my visual language and design approach.
+My work is grounded in an interest in the tactility of handmade objects and analog processes.
+My visual language and design approach is shaped by experiments in materials and textures.

 Email me at roshni.kumaravel@gmail.com or find me on Instagram at @stuffysinuses.